maxbrixner/mrkr2/README.md

     # ...
 ```

-You may pass further arguments to the client:
+You may pass additional arguments to the client:

 |Argument|Description|
 |-|-|